11 Health Tweaks to Make in Your 30s to Stay Healthy for the Rest of Your Life

 Make these small adjustments to stay fit and healthy for decades to come.

 Each new decade seems to bring more responsibility.
 From your family to your career, there’s a lot going on.
 But health should always be a priority.
 Learn how to manage stress, sneak in exercise, and prioritize a well-balanced diet.
 Keeping up with these healthy habits before, during, and after your 30s will help you stay well.

 Work out in the morning

-If you’ve (finally) developed the habit of hitting your go-to fitness studio right after work instead of getting half-off cocktails at happy hour, we’re giving you major props.
-Unfortunately though?
-Pulmonary and critical care physician, Cedric Rutland, MD, says that morning workouts is the better time-of-day choice for your 30s.
-“Sure, getting up is no fun, but it’s proven scientifically that working out in the a.m. increases your energy level throughout the day, along with improving your mood and the feeling of accomplishment before you arrive to work,” he shares.
-He says this extra burst of motivation will also give you more time (and desire) to plan your meals, making you more mindful about portions and nutrition.
+It’s great if you’ve finally developed the habit of exercising right after work instead of just collapsing on the couch.
+Unfortunately, says pulmonary and critical care physician, Cedric Rutland, MD, morning workouts are better for your 30s.
+“Sure, getting up is no fun, but it’s proven scientifically that working out in the A.M. increases your energy level throughout the day, along with improving your mood and the feeling of accomplishment before you arrive to work,” he says.
+This extra burst of motivation will also give you more time (and desire) to plan your meals, making you more mindful about portions and nutrition, says Dr. Rutland.

 Learn to manage stress and anxiety

 If you haven’t learned stress-relief strategies that work for you by the time you reach 30, stress can lead to serious health issues.
 As psychologist Nikki Martinez explains, stress is responsible for 77 percent of all illnesses—from digestion concerns to an inability to lose weight.
 That’s why she says learning effective coping skills that work specifically for you is key to happiness in your 30s.